automex/rdw-opendata-php/README.md

 ### Version 1.1
 * Added new data set "Assen".
+* Fixed and updated failing unit tests.
-* Updated unit test for assen.
+* Added new unit tests for "Assen".

 ### Version 1.0
 * Project forked from jeffreyvr/rdw-opendata-php